How To Overcome Trauma

 Yeah,

 I know.
-It was like a shaking movement that I don’t know too much about that.
+It was like a shaking movement that I don’t know much about.

 Bill 49:52